Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Our approach

 \subsection{Navigation Policy}

-Once the current and goal observations pass through the data augmentation phase, we use them in the navigation policy module, which computes a probability distribution over all possible actions: $\pi(a_t | x_t, x^*)$.
+Once the current and goal observations pass through the data augmentation phase, we use them in the navigation policy module, which computes the probability distribution over all possible actions: $\pi(a_t | x_t, x^*)$.

-First, the policy encodes each observation separately, as shown in Figure~\ref{fig:model}.
+First, the policy encodes each observation separately, as shown in \autoref{fig:model}.
 We encode the current observation by feeding each of the $v$ views separately to the same convolutional neural network.
 The $v$ vectors resulting from this operation are concatenated and passed into a fully-connected network.
-This dimension-reduced output is then fed into a 2-layer LSTM along with a representation of previous actions, and its resulting vector $w^\text{obs}_t$ represents the embedding of the current observation at step $t$.
+This dimension-reduced output is then fed into a 2-layer Long Short-Term Memory (LSTM) along with a representation of previous actions, and the resulting vector $w^\text{obs}_t$ represents the embedding of the current observation at step $t$.

 To encode the goal observation $x^*$, we process it through the same convolutional neural network as the current observation.
 However, the outputs corresponding to the different views are added together instead of being concatenated, so as to make the representation of the goal rotation-invariant.
 We denote by $w^\text{goal}_t$ the resulting feature vector at step $t$.